GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-open/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).

-### Test in an extension page

-1. The extension page will load when you install the extension.
-2. Click on the "Open side panel" button.

 ### Test with a context menu

 1. Navigate to any page, like [example.com](http://example.com/).
 2. Right-click on any word.
 3. Choose the context menu "Open side panel"

+### Test in an extension page

+1. The extension page will open when you install the extension.
+2. Click on the "Open side panel" button.

 ### Test by clicking on an injected element